clinicalml/SCOPE/README.md

 While making sure you set the name of the fine-tuning sweep now.

-Then run the cells in the `example.ipynb` notebook to collect the final results !
+Then run the cells in the `example.ipynb` notebook to collect the final results!